 Setting and reaching your fitness goals

-If your tracker has that function, you can choose to use that feature or record your steps in a log of your own making.
+If your tracker has that function, you can choose to use that feature.
+You can record your steps in a log of your own making, too.
 Or upload the information digitally to your computer or mobile device.
 Tracking your progress can help you see whether you're meeting your goals and when it may be time to set fresh goals.

-Keep your doctor in the loop
+Keep your health care provider in the loop

 Whatever your fitness goals, take them one step at a time.
 And enjoy the feeling of knowing that you're on the path to better health and fitness.